Troma Entertainment

 Troma Entertainment is an American independent film production and distribution company founded by Lloyd Kaufman and Michael Herz in 1974.
 It is the longest running independent film studio in the world.
 The company produces low-budget independent films, or "B movies", primarily of the horror comedy genre, all geared exclusively to mature audiences.
 Many of them play on 1950s horror with elements of farce, parody, gore, and splatter.
-The company is best known for their cult hit The Toxic Avenger.
+The company is known for its cult hit The Toxic Avenger (1984).

 Troma has produced, acquired, and distributed over 1,000 independent films since its creation.
-Films produced and distributed by Troma include The Toxic Avenger (1984) and its sequels; Class of Nuke 'Em High (1986) and its sequels; Sgt.
+Films produced and distributed by Troma include The Toxic Avenger and its sequels; Class of Nuke 'Em High (1986) and its sequels; Sgt.
 Kabukiman N.Y.P.D.
 (1990); Tromeo and Juliet (1996); Terror Firmer (1999); and Poultrygeist: Night of the Chicken Dead (2006).

 In 2012, the company officially released many of its films on YouTube.
-However, their YouTube channel was eventually terminated for not meeting community standards.
+However, its YouTube channel was eventually terminated for not meeting community standards.

-As of 2023, Troma's slogan is "50 Years of Disrupting Media".
+As of 2023, Troma's slogan was "50 Years of Disrupting Media".
 Its slogan in 2014 was "40 Years of Disrupting Media".
 Before that, the slogan was "30 Years of Reel Independent Cinema".
 Another slogan the company has used is "Movies of the Future".
 The company also has its own streaming service called Troma Now.

 Company information

 Troma films are B-movies known for their surrealistic or automatistic nature, along with their use of shocking imagery; some would categorize them as "shock exploitation films".
-They typically contain overt sexuality, nudity, and intentionally sadistic, gory, and blatant graphic violence, so much so that Troma film has become a term synonymous with these characteristics.
+They are known for overt sexuality, nudity, and intentionally sadistic, gory, and blatant graphic violence.

 Troma reuses the same props, actors, and scenes repeatedly, sometimes to save money.
 At a certain point, however, this became yet another hallmark of Troma.
 Examples include a severed leg, a penis monster, and the flipping and exploding car filmed for the movie Sgt.
 Kabukiman N.Y.P.D., which is used in place of any other car that needs to crash and explode.

 Troma has produced or acquired early films featuring several rising talents, before they were discovered, including: